v-finance/camelot/doc/sphinx/source/tutorial/videostore.rst

 extending the list of sections returned by the ``get_sections`` method with a Movie section::

-	Section('movies',
+	Section('Movies',
+		self,
                 Icon('tango/22x22/mimetypes/x-office-presentation.png'),
                 items = [Movie])

-The constructor of a section object takes the name of the section, the icon to be used and the items in the section.
+The constructor of a section object takes the name of the section, a reference to the application admin object, the icon to be used and the items in the section.
 The items is a list of the entities for which a table view should shown.

 Camelot comes with the `Tango <http://tango.freedesktop.org/Tango_Icon_Library>`_ icon collection; we use a suitable icon for our movie section.